 Due to the nature of our practice we require payment at the time of service.
 Payment arrangements are considered only in rare circumstances and require approval from the Practice Administrator or Assistant Practice Manager.

-Our office accepts Visa, MasterCard, American Express, and Discover.
+Our office accepts Visa, MasterCard, American Express, and Discover and Debit Cards.
 We also accept Care Credit.
 For information on Care Credit you may visit www.carecredit.com for details and to apply online or speak with any of our office staff.
-We also accept check (proper identification required) or cash.
-There will be a $25 fee for all returned checks.

 MEDICAID (MASSHEALTH) INSURANCE PLAN MEMBERS